bxparks/AceTime/USER_GUIDE.md

       identifiers (e.g. "America/Los_Angeles") because the AceTime library does not load the entire TZ Database due to memory constraints of most Arduino boards.
+* `TimeZone`
+    * There is not currently the ability to extract a unique identifier for a given TimeZone for serialization purposes (which would allow save and restore).
+The application developer must create an ad-hoc serialization convention using `TimeZone::getType()` and some other information outside of the AceTime library framework.
 * `ZonedDateTime::forComponents()`
     * The `ZonedDateTime::forComponents()` method takes the local wall time and `TimeZone` instance as parameters which can be ambiguous or invalid for